Terms & Conditions

 Typical ratings for contemporary diver’s watches.

 Minimum ISO standard (ISO 6425) for scuba diving at depths not suitable for saturation diving.

 Diver’s 100 m and 150 m watches are generally older watches.

 Water Resistant 20 atm or 200 m

 Suitable for professional marine activity, serious surface water sports and skin diving

 The Watch Lab cannot guarantee water resistance on older timepieces, gold watches or indeed any watch that has either not been tested for water resistance or has been tested but failed.
 In the unlikely event that a pressure test results in the glass popping out of the watch this is an indication that the same would happen under pressure in a ‘real world’ scenario and as such we cannot be held responsible for this occurring as it is simply an indication of an existing fault.

 What does the guarantee mean with service and overhaul work?

-The Watch Lab fully guarantees its quality of Workmanship.
-Regrettably however, we are unable to guarantee modern day and accurate timekeeping to service and overhaul work on older mechanical watches.
-On these occasions we may advise ‘timekeeping is best possible’.
-The guarantee that comes with a quartz service is for the movement and the battery for a period of 2 years.
-Watches serviced by The Watch Lab however rarely need any further attention for many years after.
+The Watch Lab fully guarantees its quality of workmanship; regrettably however, we are unable to guarantee modern day and accurate timekeeping to service and overhaul work on older mechanical watches.
+On these occasions we may advise ‘timekeeping is best possible’, similarly on some repairs we may not be able to guarantee the watch for 2 years, in this instance we will always inform the customer before carrying out the work and taking payment.

 What happens to old watch parts?